A Sequential Quadratic Programming Method with High Probability Complexity Bounds for Nonlinear Equality Constrained Stochastic Optimization: Numerical Results

 \subsection{Implementation Details}

 We compared \SSSPQ{} (Algorithm~\ref{alg.sqp_line_search_practical}) to the adaptive stochastic SQP algorithm proposed in \cite{BeraCurtRobiZhou21} (which we call \ASSPQ{}) on the previously described noisy CUTEst problems.
 We set user-defined parameters for \SSSPQ{} as follows: $\epsilon_f = \epsilon_{f,N},\epsilon_g = \epsilon_{g,N}$, $\epsilon_{\tau} = 10^{-2}$, $\bar\tau_{-1} = \sigma = 0.1$, $\gamma = 0.5$, $\theta = 10^{-4}$, $\alpha_0 = \alpha_{\max} = 1$, and $H_k = I$ for all $k\in\mathbb{N}$.
 For \ASSPQ{} \cite{BeraCurtRobiZhou21} we set the parameters as follows (this parameter selection was guided by the choice of parameters in~\cite{BeraCurtRobiZhou21}): $\bar\tau_{-1} = \sigma = 0.1$, $\bar\xi_{-1} = 1$, $\epsilon = 10^{-2}$, $\theta = 10^4$, $H_k = I$ and $\beta_k = 1$ for all $k\in\mathbb{N}$.
 The \ASSPQ{} step size rule requires knowledge (or estimates) of the Lipschitz constants $L$ and $\Gamma$.
 To this end, we estimated these constants using gradient differences near the initial point, and set $L_k = L$ and $\Gamma_k = \Gamma$ for all $k\in\mathbb{N}$.
 We note that while the analysis of the \SSSPQ{} algorithm requires that the condition of Oracles~\ref{oracle.first} hold, such conditions are not enforced or checked, and rather in each experiment, the algorithms were given random gradient estimates with the same, fixed, pre-specified accuracy (as described above).
-That being said, a clear distinction between \SSSPQ{} and \ASSPQ{} is the fact that the former requires function evaluations of the objective function (for the step search) whereas \ASSPQ{} does not (\ASSPQ{} is an objective-function-free method).
+That being said, \SSSPQ{} and \ASSPQ{} differ in that the former requires estimates of the objective function whereas the latter does not (\ASSPQ{} is an objective-function-free method).
+Specifically, \SSSPQ{} requires 2 function evaluations and 1 gradient evaluation per iteration and \ASSPQ{} only requires a single gradient evaluation per iteration.
 We discuss this further when presenting the numerical results.